Claire Wright (politician): Career

-Wright started working in the National Health Service in a public relations role in 2001, served on the Ottery St Mary Town Council and was elected to Devon County Council in 2013 with 74 percent of the vote.
-She stood as a parliamentary candidate in the 2015, 2017, and 2019 elections, receiving increasing shares of the vote.
+Wright started working in the National Health Service in a public relations role in 2001, served on the Ottery St Mary Town Council and was elected to East Devon District Council in 2011, ousting Conservative leader.
+Sara Randall-Johnson.
+She stood down in 2015.
+Wright was elected to Devon County Council in 2013 with 74 percent of the vote.
+And re-elected in 2017.
+She left frontline politics in 2021.
+She stood as a parliamentary candidate in the 2015, 2017, and 2019 elections, receiving progressively larger shares of the vote each time.
 Wright's main policy interests are the NHS, social care and preserving the environment, with her manifesto based on a community survey.